KAHarbi/EDA_video_games/Purposal_EDA_Video_Game_Sales.md

 ## Aim and Objectives:

-* What is the most popular game?
-* What is the Genre-wise Game Sales?
 * What is the video game Sales by year?
 * What is the video game Sales by Platform?
 * What is the video game Sales by Genre?
+* What is the most popular game?

 ## Data Description:
 The data set is provided in .csv format contains information of Motivated by Gregory Smith's web scrape of VGChartz [Video Games Sales](https://www.kaggle.com/gregorut/datasets), this data set simply extends the number of variables with another web scrape from [Metacritic](https://www.metacritic.com/browse/games/release-date/available).
 Unfortunately, there are missing observations as Metacritic only covers a subset of the platforms.